 Ransomware attack hits 4 Asian countries of AXA subsidiary

-PARIS -- A targeted ransomware attack hit four countries among the Asian operations of Axa Partners, the international subsidiary of Axa insurance group, with some data in Thailand accessed, Axa Partners said.
+PARIS -- A targeted ransomware attack hit four countries among the Asian operations of AXA Partners, the international subsidiary of AXA insurance group, with some data in Thailand accessed, AXA Partners said.
+The criminals claimed to have stolen 3 terabytes of data, including medical records and communications with doctors and hospitals.

 The attack and its full impact were being investigated.
 If the investigation “confirms that sensitive data of any individuals have been affected, the necessary steps will be taken to notify and support all corporate clients and individuals impacted,” the company said a brief statement Sunday.
 It noted the attack was recent, but did not specify when exactly it occurred.